 Police also have “holding powers” where a police officer can apprehend and detain an adult for six hours (or for 10 hours if extended by a court) in order to apply for and/or serve an intervention order.

 In addition, police officers of the rank of sergeant and above have the power to issue a “family violence safety notice” to ensure the safety of a family member, or to preserve property, or to protect a child.
 The police cannot issue a notice against a person under 18 years old.
-Such a safety notice can be issued at any time and can last up to five working days until a court formally hears an application for an intervention order.
+A safety notice can be issued at any time and lasts up to the first “mention” date, which is the first date on which the application for an intervention order is listed before the court.
+The first mention date should be no later than 14 days after the safety notice was served on the respondent.
 A safety notice has the same effect as an interim intervention order and is a very useful tool for providing immediate protection.

 Breaching a safety notice or an intervention order is a criminal offence.

 If the affected family member is under 18 years old, the application for an intervention order can be made on their behalf by:

 • any person with the parent’s written consent, or